starryknight/GA-SEI-curriculum/sequences/react-styling-lesson/instructornotes.md

-In-line styles - let’s create a Button.js in our component’s folder Copy the code from the read me, I adjusted a couple of things Export the button and import into the App.js file
+In-line styles - let’s create a Button.js in our component’s folder Copy the code from the read me, I adjusted a couple of things.
+Make sure you export the button at the button of Button.js and import into the App.js file.

 ## Why do we used styled-components:

 Styled components allows you to write plain CSS in your components without worrying about collisions with class names

-Let's install styled components:
+Let's install styled-components:
-On your command line inside of your project folder, run the following commands: npm install styled components Now, within the component you built, underneath your import React from 'React', you want to add the following line:
+On your command line inside of your project folder, run the following commands: npm install styled-components Now, within the component you built, underneath your import React from 'React', you want to add the following line:

 import 'styled-components' from styled-components